 My friend and I had tried a fruity jam with jalapenos at a local vineyard and this is the version I created.
 I like this spread on crackers with cream cheese, on hamburgers or even on grilled cheese.
 For extra heat, add the seeds of a few jalapenos to the jam. —Lisa Keim, Watertown, New York

-Watching my grandmother can hundreds of jars of tomatoes, peaches and pears inspired me to first try making jams and jellies myself.
-This jam is one my family enjoys on warm homemade corn or blueberry muffins.
+Watching my grandmother can hundreds of jars of tomatoes, peaches and pears inspired me to try making jams and jellies myself.
+I can remember going down into her cellar as a girl—all those jars on the shelves gave me such a warm, homey feeling!
+My family enjoys this jam on warm corn muffins, or blueberry.
 The cinnamon's a bit of a surprise. —Barbara Burns, Phillipsburg, New Jersey